bxparks/bigquery-schema-generator/README.md

 * `--help` Prints the usage with the list of supported flags.
 * `--keep_nulls` Print the schema for null values, empty arrays or empty records.
 * `--quoted_values_are_strings` Quoted values should be interpreted as strings
 * `--debugging_interval lines` Number of lines between heartbeat debugging messages.
 Default 1000.
 * `--debugging_map` Print the metadata schema map for debugging purposes
+* `--input_format` Specifies the input file format ('csv' or 'json') with 'json' as the default.

 #### Help (`--help`)